 - If you suspect that a material is or contains asbestos report it immediately to your line management/supervisor.
-Do not attempt to remove or work with it. - If your job requires you to work with asbestos materials, then you must have a valid certificate for "Non-Licensable work with Asbestos including NNLW".
-This will only cover you to work with asbestos materials such as asbestos cement products (e.g. on roof sheeting, tiles and rainwater goods) and asbestos in ropes, yarns and woven cloth on asbestos gaskets.
-If you are unsure, ask the HSQE Manager for clarification before starting work. - A third-party has carried out asbestos surveys on all of the Company buildings, identifying the location of asbestos, its condition and control methods. - Building asbestos surveys are recorded for any buildings that are rented by the Company for our use.
+Do not attempt to remove or work with it. - If your job requires you to work with asbestos materials, then you must have a valid certificate for "Non-Licensable work with Asbestos including NNLW" - A third-party has carried out asbestos surveys on all of the Company buildings, identifying the location of asbestos, its condition and control methods. - Building asbestos surveys are recorded for any buildings that are rented by the Company for our use.